padok-team/dojo-guestbook/README.md

    ```

 9. Check that the microservice responds to requests on
-   `http://<handleGithub>.training.dojo.padok.school/proxy/3000`.
-You should see the following UI:
+   `http://<handleGithub>.training.dojo.padok.school/proxy/3000/`.
+You should see the following UI:/

    ![Local guestbook no DB](./.assets/local-guestbook-no-db.png)